 What do you think?

 What foundational element do you want to focus on in your strategic work?
-What tactical work do you find yourself doing?
+Is there any tactical work find yourself doing?

 Either way, let’s talk about it in the comments!
 What is working well for you?